ManasviAtGitHub/Algorithms-for-Optimization/README.md

-This repsository is for # Algorithms-for-Optimization practice all the code is Julia language in Jupyter Notebook
+This repsository is for # Algorithms-for-Optimization practice, all the code is Julia language in Jupyter Notebook